 We utilize brokered deposits as an additional funding source and to assist in the management of our interest rate risk.
-The Bank had \$982.8 million, or 25.2% of total deposits, and \$763.9 million, or 21.8% of total deposits, in brokered deposit accounts at December 31, 2015 and 2014, respectively.
+The Bank had \$1,114.9 million, or 26.5% of total deposits, and \$982.8 million, or 25.2% of total deposits, in brokered deposit accounts at December 31, 2016 and 2015, respectively.
 We have obtained brokered certificates of deposit when the interest rate on these deposits is below the prevailing interest rate for non-brokered certificates of deposit with similar maturities in our market, or when obtaining them allowed us to extend the maturities of our deposits at favorable rates compared to borrowing funds with similar maturities, when we are seeking to extend the maturities of our funding to assist in the management of our interest rate risk.
 Brokered certificates of deposit provide a large deposit for us at a lower operating cost as compared to non-brokered certificates of deposit since we only have one account to maintain versus several accounts with multiple interest and maturity checks.
 Unlike non-brokered certificates of deposit where the deposit amount can be withdrawn with a penalty for any reason, including increasing interest rates, a brokered certificate of deposit can only be withdrawn in the event of the death or court declared mental incompetence of the depositor.
 This allows us to better manage the maturity of our deposits and our interest rate risk.
 We also utilize brokers to obtain money market account deposits.
 The rate we pay on brokered money market accounts is the same or below the rate we pay on non-brokered money market accounts, and the rate is agreed to in a contract between the Bank and the broker.
 These accounts are similar to brokered certificates of deposit accounts in that we only maintain one account for the total deposit per broker, with the broker maintaining the detailed records of each depositor.
 Additionally, we place a portion of our government deposits in an ICS brokered money market product which does not require us to provide collateral.
 This allows us to invest our funds in higher yielding assets.
-The Bank had \$339.8 million and \$180.2 million in brokered money market accounts at December 31, 2015 and 2014, respectively.
-The Bank also had \$17.8 million in brokered checking accounts at December 31, 2015.
+The Bank had \$655.0 million and \$339.8 million in brokered money market accounts at December 31, 2016 and 2015, respectively.
+The Bank also had \$1.1 million and \$17.8 million in brokered checking accounts at December 31, 2016 and 2015, respectively.